Women in Xinjiang shine a light on a campaign of abuse and control by Beijing - KVIA

 “Just like any genocide, women are always the number one target … There is a very, very serious crime happening at such a large scale,” she said.

-The Chinese government has consistently denied all allegations, presenting its efforts in Xinjiang as legal and necessary measures to prevent extremism.
-The Chinese government has used a series of what state-run media called terrorist attacks in 2014 and 2015 to justify its crackdown.
+The Chinese government has consistently denied all allegations, presenting its efforts in Xinjiang as legal and necessary measures to prevent extremism, and has used a series of what state-run media refers to as terrorist attacks in 2014 and 2015 to justify its crackdown.

-It has also attempted to discredit Dawut’s account specifically, with the Global Times quoting claims from her own brother that she’s “peddling lies online.”
+It has also attempted to discredit Dawut’s account specifically, with the state-owned newspaper the Global Times quoting claims from her own brother that she’s “peddling lies online.”

 CNN has reached out to the local Xinjiang government for comment.